gristlabs/grist-help/help/access-rules.md

 Kimberly and Charon now have read-only access to the table.
 Owners still have full write access to all rows and columns.

+!!! note "Understanding reference columns in access rules"
+    You can limit the data team members access to just those rows pertinent to their work.
+One way to do so is to relate all records in all tables to their respective team members.
+For example, leads and sales records can reference the sales rep responsible for those records.
+This quick video explains how.

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/ZL3rHdAZzfY?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Checking new values

 Access rules can be used to permit only certain changes to the document.